 Self-care is becoming a mainstream part of conversation in both personal and professional arenas and it’s something we’ve been talking about with our clients and becoming more aware of in our own lives and in our professional coaching practice.

 When life is so busy, taking time out for ‘self-care’ can feel overly indulgent, a luxury we don’t have time for and it can even leave us feeling guilty for prioritising ourselves over others, but what if we look at it differently?
 Viewing self-care instead, as an essential part of our personal development, a way to help us function in day to day life and a way to support us as we deal with the inevitable set-backs and hurdles of life.

 A Harvard Business Review article entitled “Resilience is about how you recharge not how you endure” hints immediately in the title about the importance of taking time out.
 The article presents “The key to resilience is trying really hard, then stopping, recovering, and then trying again….”
-They talk about “a militaristic” “tough” approach to resilience and grit.
-The longer we tough it out, the tougher we are, and therefore the more successful we will be.
-The article then goes on to say “However this entire conception is scientifically inaccurate.
-The very lack of a recovery period is dramatically holding back our collective ability to be resilient and successful.”
+This is a fascinating article – you can read more by clicking the link below.
+It really challenges the whole idea that resilience is about toughing it out and focuses more on building in recovery time to build our resilience.

 Does this resonate with you?

 How do you build in recovery periods so you can recharge?

 Brad Waters in a Psychology Today article shares the “10 traits of emotionally resilient people” and he states that “Those who master resilience tend to be skilled in preparing for emotional emergencies and adept at accepting what comes at them with flexibility rather than rigidity – times are tough but I know they will get better.”
 Another great article – you can read more below.

 One of the traits he refers to is self-care – emotionally resilient people have a “menu of self-care habits”.